Lynn Sage Breast Cancer Survivorship Program

 The Lynn Sage Breast Cancer Survivorship Program addresses the unique needs of women with breast cancer as they complete treatment and enter into survivorship.
 Following your visit with the Survivorship Program you will receive an individualized Survivorship Care Plan to follow and share with your primary care provider.

 A Survivorship Care Plan is an outline of your cancer history, providing important details of your diagnosis and treatment, as well as a roadmap for moving forward.
 Long-term follow-up guidelines include:

-- Common side effects of treatment with suggestions and treatment options for managing these effects
+- Common side effects of treatment with suggestions and treatment options

 Who is Eligible?